Infoestrella/Man_Git_Github/Man_Git.md

 </table>

 ### ```git status -s```
 Returns files and folders in working directory.
+Only files in Sating area and not added.

 - ```?? [filename]```: Not tracking
 - ```?? [foldername]/```: Not tracking
 - ```A [filename]```: Tracking
+- ```M [filename]```: Tracking with changes but no backup